JohnMellaley/unicorn_attractor/README.md

     - checkout 97%
     - features 98%
     - home 47%
-  - For intergration testing I used Travis CI which builds and tests my app everytime I commit changed to GithUB
+  - For integration testing I used Travis CI which builds and tests my app every time I commit changed to GitHub

 ### Site has been tested on mobile, tablet and laptop devices as well as testing on chrome for the different sizes.